Methodology

 Data Collection

-RetireGrader's plan analysis is built on DOL Form 5500 data, which every employer retirement plan with 100 or more participants must file annually with the Department of Labor.
-These filings are public records available through the EFAST2 system.
+RetireGrader's plan analysis is built on DOL Form 5500 filings, which every employer retirement plan with 100 or more participants must file annually with the Department of Labor.
+These filings are public records available through EFAST2.
+Specific data sources for individual claims and figures are cited inline on each plan, guide, and calculator page.

 Plan Metrics